ta4j/ta4j-wiki/Charting.md

 # Charting

-Ta4j provides powerful charting capabilities through the `ChartMaker` class and its fluent `ChartBuilder` API.
+Ta4j provides powerful charting capabilities through the `ChartWorkflow` class and its fluent `ChartBuilder` API.
 You can create sophisticated trading charts with candlestick data, indicators, trading records, and analysis criteria overlays.

 ## Overview